 And that’s exactly what Parfit did: find deeply important and almost intractably hard philosophical problems, and work at them without rushing to claim he’d found any answers.
 In the three and a half decades since the publication of Reasons and Persons, the ‘dig here’ signs planted by the book have indeed spurred and inspired philosophical discussions which continue to thrive in the present day.

-We asked Simon to briefly introduce some of the questions posed in population ethics, as addressed in Book 4 of Reasons and Persons.
+We asked SJ to briefly introduce some of the questions posed in population ethics, as addressed in Book 4 of Reasons and Persons.

 Population ethics involves coming up with well-justified general principles for comparing the value of different possible future populations; where those populations can vary by the number of people that make them up, as well as the quality of life for those people.
 Like much of the rest of moral philosophy, a typical approach to such questions is to elicit intuitions from a range of particular examples, from which the aim is to derive more formal claims: from minimal desiderata (‘any reasonable theory should at least…’) to fully-fledged theories.